Cookinotti Biscotti…It’s a Mouthful!

 For those of you wrinkling your foreheads at this post title, allow me to explain.
 Cookinotti is the ultimate indulgence.
 It’s basically ginger spice cookies crushed up and made into a spreadable paste, similar in texture to smooth peanut butter.
-Yep, spreadable cookies.
+Yep, spreadable cookies that come in a jar.
+Please note that Cookinotti is extremely addictive.
+You’ve been warned!

 - 2 1/4 cups flour